Assam State Commission for Women

 Assam State Commission for Women is a statutory body constituted to deal with the issues relating to crime against women in the state of Assam.
 The commission for welfare of women in the state was set up by Assam Government as a quasi-judicial body.

 History and objectives

-Assam State Commission for Women was formed to investigate specific problems relating to women and apart from studying women related issues from the state.
-The Commission is equipped with powers to safeguard rights of women and ensure their protection and equality against any form of harassment and issues faced in the family and community.
+Assam State Commission for Women was formed to investigate specific problems relating to women and studying women-related issues from the state.
+The commission is equipped with powers to safeguard rights of women and ensure their protection and equality against any form of harassment and issues women face in the family and community.

 The commission was created with the following objectives: